Payday 2: Downloadable content

-On 31 January 2017, Payday 2 released a crossover with Shadow Warrior 2, which included a Steam sale on both games, sale on some DLC for Payday 2, and new masks, and melee weapons.
-On December 14, 2017, Payday 2 released a heist based on the Quentin Tarantino film Reservoir Dogs was added to Payday 2, in which the player is contracted to rob a jewelry store in Los Angeles with the Cabot family.
-It is unique in that the heist is played in reverse order, with day two occurring prior to day one, similar to how the film's plot is out of chronological order.
+On 31 January 2017, Overkill released a Payday 2 crossover with Shadow Warrior 2, which included a Steam sale on both games, sale on some DLC for Payday 2, and new masks and melee weapons.
+On 14 December 2017, Overkill released a heist based on the Quentin Tarantino film Reservoir Dogs.
+In this heist, the player is contracted to rob a jewelry store in Los Angeles with the Cabot family.
+The heist is unique in that its days are played in reverse order, with day two occurring prior to day one.
+This reflects the film's nonlinear narrative.

 Development of further Payday 2 content was halted in December 2018, amid financial troubles at Overkill parent company Starbreeze Studios.
 After Starbreeze had gone through a lengthy restructuring process, it announced in October 2019 that Overkill would resume previously halted work on the game, and produce new paid DLC.
-As of November 2022, 10 DLC heists have been added: Border Crossing, San Martín Bank, Breakfast in Tijuana, Buluc's Mansion, Dragon Heist, Ukrainian Prisoner, Black Cat, Mountain Master, Midland Ranch and Lost in Transit, along with additional content packs such as weapon packs and other cosmetics.
+As of June 2023, 12 DLC heists have been added: Border Crossing, San Martín Bank, Breakfast in Tijuana, Buluc's Mansion, Dragon Heist, Ukrainian Prisoner, Black Cat, Mountain Master, Midland Ranch, Lost in Transit, Hostile Takeover and Crude Awakening along with additional content packs such as weapon packs and other cosmetics.

 In October 2021, Starbreeze collaborated with Luke Millanta to create and release the Spooky Scary Halloween Update, a collection of Halloween-themed player suits, masks and weapon charms.

 Crimewave Edition

 Announced for the Xbox One and PlayStation 4, the Crimewave Edition of Payday 2 includes many features and add-ons from the PC version of the game.
 It was released in June 2015.
 It includes all of the aforementioned DLC and graphical enhancements such as an improved framerate and texture quality.
-The developers have stated that future updates will not arrive on the PlayStation 3 and Xbox 360 citing hardware limitations as the reason.
+Overkill have stated that future updates will not arrive on the PlayStation 3 and Xbox 360 citing hardware limitations as the reason.
 In 2016, Payday 2: The Big Score was released for the PS4 and Xbox One, containing all of 2015's DLC.